 It’s important that we all take care of our mental health and wellbeing, whether we feel ‘ok’ or if we’re struggling.
 Here's some guidance on mental health difficulties and some simple tips to help you focus on you.

 Your lifestyle and mental wellbeing

 Exercise helps keep vital organs healthy and can really support your mental health without you knowing it.
-It could be taking a walk out in the fresh air, going to a yoga class to focus your mind on working out and socialising instead of your own thoughts, doing a workout to relieve stress or even going for a swim and taking some time to enjoy your own company.
+It could be taking a walk out in the fresh air, doing an online yoga class to focus your mind on working out, doing a live workout class to relieve stress and introduce some socialising or even doing some simple exercises in your garden and taking some time to enjoy your own company.

 All advice generally points out that eating a healthy, balanced diet will help maintain good mental health.
 Whilst this is important, we all need a little bit of indulgence so having a big bar of your favourite chocolate is also good to factor in too.
 But the main point is to incorporate a balance.
 Sometimes, it might even be small tweaks such as switching to de-caffeinated tea or coffee that can help us more than we realise.